rogerallen/romer/train/README.md

 3. test the model with the 'check_mask_model.ipynb' notebook.

-4. run 'score_data_prep.ipynb' to setup data/train2 with the selected score staff lines.
+4. run 'score_data_prep.ipynb' to setup data/train2 and data/train3 with the selected score staff lines.

-...and that's as far as I am.
-Need to parse those staff lines.
+5. run train_score_model.py to create the note & lengths models & model weights.

+6. run check_score_model.ipynb and compare data/results/*rmf with setup/*rmf

 ## To Do

 - [X] come up with a model for masking regions of interest
 - [X] train model for masking regions of interest
-- [ ] come up with a CNN model for scanning staff lines
+- [X] come up with a CNN model for scanning staff lines
+- [ ] handle chords
+- [ ] handle different key signatures
-- [ ] come up with a RNN model for scanning staff lines
+- [ ] handle different clefs

 ## Architecture